 There are some tools and strategies we can use here to make sure we get a good selection of keywords together.

+1.2.
 Use keyword research tool – there are a number of keyword research tools out there that can help you identify new keywords.
-Google has a tool that forms part of the AdWords PPC service.
+Google has a tool that forms part of its Ads PPC service.
 There are other tools like ubersuggest and keywordtool.io that are useful in their free and paid variations.

-Search for your keywords – when you search for your keywords you will often see suggestions in the search bar as you type and there will also be a list of suggested keywords at the bottom of the page.
-Add any relevant variations to your list (and search them again).
+1.3.
+Search for your keywords – when you search for your keywords you will often see suggestions in the search bar as you type.
+There will also be a list of suggested keywords at the bottom of the page.
+Add any relevant variations to your list (and search them again to check the results).

 What you are really looking to do here is end up with groups of keywords that have the same basic meaning and intent behind them.
 As an example, if we consider this article on SEO tips for beginners, we could group the following keywords:

 The intent behind those keywords is all largely the same so they can be grouped together.
 Any given piece of content can then be optimised for (i.e. feature) those terms.
-This then ranks the article for the widest range of possible terms.
+This then ranks the article for the widest range of possible terms and ensures you are using the language of your target audience.

 I would typically put these keywords into a spreadsheet with approximate search volumes and a score relating to how relevant they are.
 Don’t overcomplicate this – we are just trying to give a loose priority to the language we are going to use here.